OVIs & Employment: Can You Be Fired for Drunk Driving in Ohio?

 You Can Even Be Fired If Your Job Doesn’t Involve Driving At All

-Even if your job has zero driving involvement, a DUI can still impact your employment – even your first offense.
+Even if your job has zero driving involvement, a DUI can still impact your employment – even your first drunk driving offense.
 If you’re in a profession that demands public trust – educators, healthcare professionals, law enforcement officers, and politicians, to name a few – a DUI tarnishes that trust.
 There could be pressure from superiors or the public that might compel the employer to let you go.

 Moreover, some professionals might face licensing issues with their respective boards due to a DUI conviction.